milvus-io/community/vote-process.md

 The nominator should be responsible to open a voting and send email notification to all maintainers/contributors.

-Let the discussion process run for one week, a positive result is achieved by Consensus Approval: at least 3 +1 votes and no vetoes for committer nomination and achieve quorum for maintainer nomination.
+Let the discussion process run for one week, a positive result is achieved by Consensus Approval: at least 3 +1 votes and no vetoes for committer nomination and achieve maintainer quorum for maintainer nomination.

 Any veto must be accompanied by reasoning and the vetoer must be prepared to defend it.
 Other voters can attempt to encourage them to change their mind.